liiizy/cse15l-lab-reports/lab-report-1-week-2.md

 Making a local edit to `WhereAmI.java`, then copying it to the remote server and running it:

+1. Assuming you previously had `scp WhereAmI.java cs15lwi22asw@ieng6.ucsd.edu:~/` in your terminal, press the up arrow to use the command.
+2. Then press enter.
-1. Assuming you previously had this command in your terminal: `ssh cs15lwi22asw@ieng6.ucsd.edu; javac WhereAmI.java; java WhereAmI`, simply press the up arrow.
+3. Assuming you previously had this command in your terminal: `ssh cs15lwi22asw@ieng6.ucsd.edu; javac WhereAmI.java; java WhereAmI`, simply press the up arrow.
-2. Then press the enter arrow to run it on the remote server.
+4. Then press the enter arrow to run it on the remote server.